Personal Notes on the "Read and React Offense"By Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 3. Rules 1 and 2 apply whether post if ball-side or weak-side.

 Get all 17 layers of the Read and React Offense, then detailed Read and React animation, and the Read and React Zone Offense!
-Become a Premium Member or get the Deluxe CD or downloads to get the complete article and animation.
+Become a Premium Member or get the Deluxe USB or downloads to get the complete article and animation.

 Other layers included in the full article: